-Mr. Wharton has over 30 years of experience in the development, marketing, management, financing, and the sale of early-stage companies.
+Mr. Wharton has over 35 years of experience in the development, marketing, management, financing, and the sale of early-stage companies.
 Since January 2011 Mr. Wharton has been the Investment Manager for Saint Thomas Capital Partners, evaluating and managing investments in the areas of junior mining, oil & gas, and business to business technology services.
-Mr. Wharton has had integral experience working with all aspects of public and private companies in both junior exploration and mining and is a Director of Dolly Varden Silver and Angel Gold.
+Mr. Wharton has had integral experience working with all aspects of public and private companies in both junior exploration and mining.